Skip to main content

 • Agitation

-“Because caffeine is a stimulant, it increases levels of serotonin and norepinephrine,” says Dr. Watterson.
+“Because caffeine is a stimulant, it increases levels of serotonin and norepinephrine,” says Mr. Nawrocki.
 “In moderation, you can feel alert and acute euphoria.
 But if you overdo it, you’ll feel anxious and possibly sick.”

 Keeping track of how you feel after having caffeine is the first step to knowing your limits.
-While the FDA suggests having less than 400 mg daily, it may only take one cup of coffee for you to feel the same way as someone else who drinks six cups.
-It affects everyone differently.
+While the FDA suggests having less than 400 mg daily (equivalent to about 4 cups of coffee), it may only take 1 cup of coffee for you to feel the same way as someone else who drinks 6 cups.
+It affects everyone differently, depending on factors such as body weight, health status, current medications and a sensitivity to caffeine.

 Is caffeine overdose a real thing?